The Fargo Fire Department holds its members to a high standard so applicants are expected to also meet a high standard.

 Initial Training

-New firefighters will attend 10 weeks of training prior to being assigned to the operations division.
-If recruits are not EMS certified, an additional four weeks of training is required.
+New firefighters will attend 16 weeks of training prior to being assigned to the operations division.
 Recruit firefighters are expected to learn the knowledge, skills and abilities of a firefighter during this initial training.
-Recruit firefighters cannot move to the operations division unless they have passed the Firefighter I certification test.
+Recruit firefighters cannot move to the operations division unless they have passed the Firefighter I, Firefighter II and EMT certification tests.

 Ongoing Career